As part of any M&A transaction, the buyer will expect sellers to provide warranties and indemnities through a share purchase agreement.

-Warranty & indemnity insurance (known to US investors as representation & warranty insurance) is a specialist type of insurance product which enables the parties to share purchase agreements to insure against liability under the warranties and indemnities in the share purchase agreement.
+Warranty & indemnity insurance (known to US investors as representation & warranty insurance) is a specialist type of insurance product.
+It enables the parties to share purchase agreements to insure against liability under the warranties and indemnities in the share purchase agreement.
 In the vast majority of cases W&I policies are taken out by the buyer – though this is often at the seller’s request.

-- Clean exit for investors – Financial investors such as VC and private equity funds will typically not agree to give substantive warranties or indemnities in share purchase agreements, hence W&I policies can be a necessary way of giving the buyer sufficient comfort.
+- Clean exit for investors – Financial investors such as VC and private equity funds will typically not agree to give substantive warranties or indemnities in share purchase agreements.
+W&I policies can be a necessary way of giving the buyer sufficient comfort.

 - Reduced need for escrow and holdbacks – W&I policies give the buyer comfort of knowing that it has recourse against a creditworthy insurer.
-This reduces the need for buyers to ask for part of the sale proceeds to be subject to escrow or holdback arrangements, allowing sellers to access the full consideration proceeds upon completion in circumstances.
+This reduces the need for buyers to ask for part of the sale proceeds to be subject to escrow or holdback arrangements.
+It allows sellers to access the full consideration proceeds upon completion in circumstances.

-- Cost – We often see buyers request a price reduction to account for the cost of purchasing W&I insurance – particularly where the request for insurance is driven by the sellers.
+- Cost – We often see buyers request a price reduction to account for the cost of purchasing W&I insurance.
+But particularly where the request for insurance is driven by the sellers.
 That price deduction could be for the entire cost of the policy, or there could be an agreed split between buyer and seller.
-It is helpful to agree the level of policy coverage (which could be 100% of the consideration, or could just be a portion of the consideration), and which party will bear the cost, at term sheet stage.
+So it’s helpful to agree the level of policy coverage (which could be 100% of the consideration, or could just be a portion of the consideration), and which party will bear the cost, at term sheet stage.

 - Exclusions – W&I insurance policies will come with exclusions.
 In particular, known issues discovered during due diligence will typically not be covered.
-As such W&I does not represent a “complete solution” and there can still be a need for escrow arrangements or for the sellers to take on liability for known problems.
+W&I doesn’t represent a “complete solution”.
+So there’s still a need for escrow arrangements, or for the sellers to take on liability for known problems.

-- Not a substitute for due diligence – Insurers expect a thorough due diligence exercise to have been conducted by the buyer and will expect the sellers to have undertaken a thorough disclosure process, as is standard practice for M&A transactions.
+- Not a substitute for due diligence – Insurers expect a thorough due diligence exercise to have been conducted by the buyer.
+They’ll expect the sellers to have undertaken a thorough disclosure process, as is standard practice for M&A transactions.